Verdem-crypto/verdem-crypto.github.io/verdemads.md

 Ads may be banned at any time, and the remaining funds in the account may be refunded to the advertiser after deduction of any costs incurred by VerdemADS.

+We will not communicate the advertiser data, if a user wants explanations or questions from the advertiser we will act as an intermediary.

 ### Fees

 Thirty percent of all royalties paid for advertising shall be retained by VerdemADS as fees.